briandowns/Dictu/docs/docs/functions.md

 ## Variadic Functions

 Variadic functions are simply functions which accepts a variable number of arguments.
-In Dictu, variadic functions typically have a spread formal parameter which can accept multiple arguments when the function is called.
+In Camus, variadic functions typically have a spread formal parameter which can accept multiple arguments when the function is called.
 Also, the spread parameter must come last in the function parameter list.

 Here's an example: